codercraig/QuestHelper/README.md

 # QuestHelper Addon

 QuestHelper is an Ashita addon designed to help players track quests, missions, and guides within Final Fantasy XI.
 It features an intuitive UI and support for JSON-based quest configuration, enabling easy creation and customization of guides.
+HD maps taken form Remapster project for the HD map creation.

 ---